okeshawarz/prospectus/io-presentation.md

 ## Why am I Doing This?
 The Big Questions

+>...but despite the fact that house-price inflation fueled the crisis and land, as a non-reproducible asset, is the prime candidate for house-price inflation through ground-rent capitalization, the review does not even mention what Marx considered the third major class of modern capitalism, landlords, and their distinct source of revenue, ground rent (Dymski 2016)

 ## My General Approach

 There are likely very many factors driving regional and intra-regional divergence in the United States.
 In this research, I'm choosing real estate as my entry point for a number of reasons.